zonaeducacional/vibemanifesto-lp/README.md

 # Vibe Manifesto Landing Page

 A minimalist, high-performance static landing page for **Vibe Manifesto**.
-This page displays the **Manifesto for Vibe Development** in a clean, readable format with a modern aesthetic.
+This page displays the **Manifesto for Vibe Coding** in a clean, readable format with a modern aesthetic.

 ## Features